Pope John Paul II: Aftermath

 The death of the pontiff set in motion rituals and traditions dating back to medieval times.
 The Rite of Visitation took place from 4 April 2005 to 7 April 2005 at St. Peter's Basilica.
-John Paul II's testament, published on 7 April 2005, revealed that he contemplated being buried in his native Poland but left the final decision to the College of Cardinals, which in passing, preferred burial beneath St. Peter's Basilica, honouring the pontiff's request to be placed "in bare earth".
+John Paul II's testament, published on 7 April 2005, revealed that he contemplated being buried in his native Poland but left the final decision to the College of Cardinals, who preferred burial beneath St. Peter's Basilica, honouring the pontiff's request to be placed "in bare earth".

 The Requiem Mass held on 8 April 2005 was said to have set world records both for attendance and number of heads of state present at a funeral.
 (See: List of Dignitaries.)
 It was the single largest gathering of heads of state up to that time, surpassing the funerals of Winston Churchill (1965) and Josip Broz Tito (1980).
 Four kings, five queens, at least 70 presidents and prime ministers, and more than 14 leaders of other religions attended.
 An estimated four million mourners gathered in and around Vatican City.
 Between 250,000 and 300,000 watched the event from within the Vatican's walls.
 In a historical rarity, Protestant and Eastern Orthodox leaders, as well as representatives and heads from Judaism, Islam, Druze and Buddhism, offered their own memorials and prayers as a way of sympathising with the grief of Catholics.

 The Dean of the College of Cardinals, Cardinal Joseph Ratzinger, conducted the ceremony.
 John Paul II was interred in the grottoes under the basilica, the Tomb of the Popes.
 He was lowered into a tomb created in the same alcove previously occupied by the remains of John XXIII.
 The alcove had been empty since John XXIII's remains had been moved into the main body of the basilica after his beatification.
 The remains of John Paul II were moved to the Chapel of St. Sebastian within the main basilica upon his own beatification in 2011.